kyma-project/kyma/docs/03-tutorials/00-serverless/svls-07-set-external-registry.md

 title: Set an external Docker registry
 ---

 By default, you install Kyma with Serverless that uses the internal Docker registry running on a cluster.
-This tutorial shows how to switch to an external Docker registry from one of these cloud providers:
+This tutorial shows how to override this default setup with an external Docker registry from one of these cloud providers:

 - [Docker Hub](https://hub.docker.com/)
 - [Google Container Registry (GCR)](https://cloud.google.com/container-registry)